nodiscc/xsrv/roles/backup/README.md

 </details>

 **Backup data from remote machines:**
  - configure the list of hosts, SSH users, ports, paths... in the [`rsnapshot_remote_backups`](backup/defaults/main.yml#L41) configuration variable and deploy the role to the backup server.
+Set `port` for non-standard SSH ports (defaults to 22).
  - setup a user account on the machine to backup, authorize the backup server's `root` public SSH key to connect to it (the key is displayed when the `backup` role is deployed, and a copy is downloaded to `"{{ playbook_dir }}/data/public_keys/root@{{ inventory_hostname }}.pub"` on the controller), and allow it to run `sudo rsync` without password.

 ```yaml